mdn/browser-compat-data/CONTRIBUTING.md

 * Feature identifiers (the data namespaces, like `css.properties.background`) should make sense and are spelled correctly.
 * Nesting of feature identifiers should make sense.
 * Notes use correct grammar and spelling.
 They should be complete sentences ending with a period.
-* Browser versions are valid (planned be validated automatically in the future, see [issue 168](https://github.com/mdn/browser-compat-data/issues/168) which tracks adding tests and docs about browser versions).

 ## Code style